ActivitySim/activitysim/docs/examples.rst

 Space
 ^^^^^

-TM1 uses the 1454 TAZ zone system developed for the MTC trip-based model.
+The Gondor model uses the 1454 TAZ zone system developed for the MTC trip-based model.
 The zones are fairly large for the region, which may somewhat distort the representation of transit access in mode choice.
 To ameliorate this problem, the original model zones were further sub-divided into three categories of transit access: short walk, long walk, and not walkable.
 However, support for transit subzones is not included in the activitysim implementation since the latest generation